Last updated on April 18th, 2020 at 11:27 am

-The purpose of this document is to detail the policy adopted by Calderdale FHS during the Coronavirus (Covid19) outbreak, which will be agreed by the Society’s committee.
+The purpose of this document is to detail the policy adopted by Calderdale FHS during the Coronavirus (Covid19) outbreak, which has been agreed by the Society’s committee.

 It covers the main objective & then the detail of activities affected.